 I love old towns and their history and Split old town is perfect.
 Its ancient architecture and the narrow streets are amazing.
 The drawback is all the crowds and heat during high season.
 You should go offseason if you have the chance.

 Split is the largest city on the Adriatic coast and the second-largest in Croatia.
-City's location made it an attractive target for the Romans, Venetians, Austrians, French, Italian, and Yugoslavian empires.
-Due to the influence of different cultures and religions, Split's old town has a fantastic mixture of history and architecture.
+The city’s location made it an attractive target for the Romans, Venetians, Austrians, French, Italian, and Yugoslavian empires.
+Due to the influence of different cultures and religions, Split’s old town has a fantastic mixture of history and architecture.
 If you want to go on a walking tour of Split Old town, you can book your tickets here.
-I always try to book my tickets online before I go, that removes the possibilities of trips beings sold out (as I have experienced before).
+I always try to book my tickets online before I go, which removes the possibilities of trips beings sold out (as I have experienced before).

 Sites such as Diocletian’s Palace and Mausoleum, the Grgur Ninski Statue and the Cathedral and Bell Tower of St. Domnius justify its position as a UNESCO-designated World Heritage Site.
 Old Town in Split has many restaurants and is a great day trip destination if you stay outside the city.
 If you love history and ancient sites, Rome is a place for you.

 Click on the pin to save it to Pinterest